 Someone is heckling Isy Suttie from inside her head.
 She’s found herself imagining the worst ahead of performing her new stand-up show at the Edinburgh Festival.
 Politely but firmly, she responds, “I’m talking as Isy now: stop it please.
 Stop eating chips in my show.”
 This isn’t to say that a lot of chip-eating happens in Isy’s shows.
 “No,” she admits, “It doesn’t.
 But for some reason this morning I was imagining being heckled.
 I don’t know why I have to think it through in my head with every show.”

-It seems unlikely that anyone would want to heckle Isy Suttie, unless that heckle was to ask her out on a date.
-Isy melted hearts with her goofy smile and unapologetic quirk when she joined Peep Show as Dobby, IT geek and only chance for happiness for sad sack Mark, played by David Mitchell.
-Unlike a lot of comics, who feel overwhelmed by their best-known on-screen persona, Dobby is a comfortable fit with Isy’s stand-up.
+It seems unlikely that anyone non-imaginary would want to heckle her.
+Isy melted hearts when she joined Peep Show as Dobby, IT geek and only-chance-for-happiness for sadsack Mark, played by David Mitchell.
+Unlike many comics who feel overwhelmed by their best-known on-screen personas, Dobby is a comfortable fit with Isy’s stand-up.
 “She isn’t that far from what I’m like in real life, so hopefully people who like the show would like what I do live.”
 Isy radiates a warmth that carries through to her stand-up shows, and their disarming mix of musical numbers and bittersweet character comedy.

 When she is finished rebutting the hecklers, Isy’s new show will see her playing Pearl and Dave, a couple who connect online and then discover that real life is far more awkward.
 Isy plays both parts, singing songs to dramatise their emails and webcam conversations, while narrating the story as herself.
 Her portrayals of the ill-fated pair are silly yet sad, touching on the regret that comes from a lifetime of diminished expectations.
 The show sounds typical of Isy’s comedy, which is defined by a clear-eyed but humane positivity.
 The characters she creates on stage are often wilfully deluded but the portrayals are fundamentally sensitive and without malice.